openhab/openhab-docs/tutorials/migration.md

 methodically and identify those entries that have a missing or wrong icon.
 Select an alternative from the [defaults]({{base}}/addons/iconsets/classic/readme.html) or copy the ones you were using from openHAB 1.x to the conf/icons/classic folder.
-Make sure that icon filenames are lowercase only.
 Both BasicUI and ClassicUI pull their icons from that folder.
+For details on custom icons make sure to check the icons section in the [Items]({{base}}/configuration/items.html#icons) documentation.
+One important change since openHAB 1.x is that icon filenames need to be lowercase only in openHAB 2.
 For a sitemap that most closely resembles your current sitemap I recommend using ClassicUI.

 Once you are satisfied that your new openHAB system is up and running take a deep breath and take a break.
 Let it run for a few days or a week and verify